 The first thing I’d say to anyone who wants to learn how to contour make-up is, “Should you actually be contouring at all?”
 It's an odd way to start, granted, but some aspects of contouring are so troublesome I wouldn't feel right telling you how to chisel your cheekbones without mentioning them.

-Contouring is using make-up to trick the eye and reshape the face.
-Just like most cosmetics, its origins are on the stage, where 16th-century theatre actors would paint facial lines to ensure their expressions reached the cheap seats at the back.
-Later dark powders were used to carve sharp bone structure onto silver screen stars.
-The practice was adopted by make-up artists, and, along with the best foundation, helped create a homogenized beauty ideal well-suited to the hyperreal perfection of editorial photography.
+Contouring is using make-up, usually the best cream bronzers and highlighting products to trick the eye and reshape the face.
+Its origins are on the stage, where 16th-century theatre actors would paint facial lines to ensure their expressions reached the cheap seats at the back.
+Later dark powders were used to carve sharp bone structures onto silver screen stars.
+The practice was adopted by make-up artists and helped create a homogenized beauty ideal well-suited to the hyperreal perfection of editorial photography.

 And therein lies the problem.
 As Instagram took off, hyperreal perfection began to present itself as reality, make-up artist tricks became accessible to all, and everyday folk like you and I decided to have a crack at contouring.
 Of course, folk like you and I didn’t have professional skills, and make-up that looks great in photos looks insane in real life.
 Add to that the problematic nature of assuming everyone should conform to a slim-nosed European beauty ideal, and you can’t help but wonder if learning how to contour with make-up is a good idea at all?

 Yes, it can be.
 As long as you leave heavy-handed facial reconstruction to make-up artists and drag queens (whose mastery of contouring is a true art form), tricks of light and shade can be flattering if used cautiously to enhance subtly.
 “Subtly is the keyword here!” agrees Carly Utting, National Artist at MAC.
 “This doesn’t need to be a complicated paint by numbers process, but done right, contouring is suitable for any age and any level of experience.”